A Field Guide to Regional BBQ Styles in America

 What can be found across the nation are the very best BBQ joints, representing the heart of several southern states, the years of skill and artistry passed down from generation to generation.
 There are decades (if not centuries) of deep tradition in barbecue preparation techniques, from Tennessee to Texas and every other state in between, so it’s definitely not a flash-in-the-smoker trend

 However, that’s not to say you won’t find trendy takes on BBQ, even in otherwise traditional spots.
 (Case in point: using high-dollar Prime beef or Japanese Wagyu to cater to fans of the very best a cow has to offer—or pigs in instances where pitmasters use heritage cuts of pork.)
 To better make sense of what each BBQ Utopia’s known for, here’s a handy guide to smoked meats from coast to coast.
 Perhaps a culinary road trip’s in your future—and hopefully a trip to the salad bar.

 What it is: This town's big on pork, whether it's in rib or pulled form, and usually uses a dry rub that includes garlic, paprika, and other spices.
-The meat's cooked in a big pit, and's typically served with a tangy, thin tomato-based sauce.
+The meat's cooked in a big pit, and it’s typically served with a tangy, thin, tomato-based sauce.
 How Marc Cohn still managed to sing that song about this city between bites of BBQ is truly remarkable.

 Signature dish: Pulled pork

-What it is: Pretty similar to the North Carolina style in terms of the meat used, except, in mid-state, the sauce is usually mustard-based, and includes brown sugar and vinegar.
+What it is: Pretty similar to the North Carolina style in terms of the meat used, except, in mid-state, the sauce is usually mustard-based with brown sugar and vinegar.

 Signature dish: Ham or pork butt